jmd-dk/concept/_sources/tutorial/working_remotely.rst.txt

    ./concept -u watch <ID>  # Replace <ID> with job ID of remote running job

-The job ID --- and hence log filename --- of submitted jobs is determined by the job schedular, and is printed as soon as the job is submitted.
+The job ID --- and hence log file name --- of submitted jobs is determined by the job schedular, and is printed as soon as the job is submitted.
 You may also leave out any job ID when running the ``watch`` utility, in which case the latest submitted, running job will be watched.
 Again, to exit, simply